 Want to pursue an abundant life, together?
 There are a few ways to get started…

 For ongoing encouragement straight to your inbox monthly, subscribe to the Abundant Life Letter.
-When you do, you’ll receive a 10-day gratitude challenge that will guide you to find the good—even when life is hard.
+When you do, you’ll receive a copy of Ungrounded: A Companion for Pausing in God’s Presence.

 Daily, Ongoing Encouragement

-+ practical ways I am seeking God’s provision and grace
++ practices that point us toward God’s provision and grace

 + ongoing notes as I heal from rare disease

 I walk through life’s ups and downs with these two–my husband, Caleb, and our dog, Alaska.
 We live in Indianapolis, IN where some of our favorite things include:

 + taking a bike ride or stroll on the Monon